joekotvas/Unit-Converter/README.md

 # Unit-Converter
- Simple Portfolio Project converting Metric to and from Imperial
+This is a simple Portfolio Project converting Metric units to and from Imperial.